Nishit41/Modern-Full-Stack-React-Projects/README.md

 CMD ensures Nginx runs automatically in the container.

-Result: A Docker image for the frontend that is ready to deploy to INT/staging/production.
+Result: A Docker image for the frotntend that is ready to deploy to ENV(Production/ custom environment).

 Step 3: Optional Docker Compose (multi-service)

 If the CI/CD pipeline only needs the frontend → Compose is not needed.

-If the pipeline needs multiple containers (e.g., frontend + DB + test backend) for integration or end-to-end tests, Compose is used to spin up all services together in an isolated environment.
+If the pipeline needs multiple containers (e.g., frontend + DB + test backend) for ENVegration or end-to-end tests, Compose is used to spin up all services together in an isolated environment.

 Step 3 — using Docker Compose in CI/CD — does require a pipeline configuration file like gitlab-ci.yml (if you’re using GitLab) or equivalent in other CI/CD tools (e.g., GitHub Actions, Jenkinsfile).
 Here’s why and how it fits in: